Jericho Beach: Jericho Beach Park

 Jericho Beach Park is a park that is near Jericho Beach.
 The park includes a pond, a tennis court, and many picnic areas.
-Along with Locarno Beach Park (which is a park adjacent to Jericho Beach Park), Jericho Beach Park is home to many rabbits and other animals.
+Along with Locarno Beach Park (which is a park adjacent to Jericho Beach Park), Jericho Beach Park is home to many animals, as well as a large population of invasive feral rabbits that have descended from domestic rabbits that were either released or escaped into the park.